Patroklo/yii2-upload-behavior/README.md

 ### UploadBehavior

-This behavior will make the upload of files
+This behavior will take charge of uploading files, while the rules of the form should be stored in the parent model holding this behavior.

 * **attribute** (required) The attribute that will link the model with the file we want to upload.